rackerlabs/support-how-to/content/cloud-networks/configure-a-site-to-site-vpn-using-the-vyatta-network-appliance.md

 created_by: Sameer Satyam
 last_modified_date: '2015-09-29'
 last_modified_by: Kyle Laffoon
-product: Cloud Servers
+product: Cloud Networks
-product_url: cloud-servers
+product_url: cloud-networks
 ---

-## Introduction
+### Introduction

 Using a Vyatta Appliance, you can establish a secure site-to-site VPN connection connection between your cloud infrastructure at any Rackspace site and your data center or existing IT infrastructure location.